facebookarchive/caffe2/_docs/tutorials.md

 A broad introduction is given in the free online draft of [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/index.html) by Michael Nielsen.
 In particular the chapters on using neural nets and how backpropagation works are helpful if you are new to the subject.

-For an exposition of neural networks in circuits and code, check out [Understanding Neural Networks from a Programmer’s Perspective](http://karpathy.github.io/neuralnets/) by Andrej Karpathy (Stanford).
+For an exposition of neural networks in circuits and code, check out [Hacker's Guide to Neural Networks](http://karpathy.github.io/neuralnets/) by Andrej Karpathy (Stanford).

 ### Experienced researchers in some facet of machine learning